kryllyxofficial01/kryllyxofficial01/README.md

 # Hi!
-I'm Kryllyx!
+I'm Andrew!

 ![Profile Views](https://komarev.com/ghpvc/?username=kryllyxoffical01&style=flat&color=blue&label=Profile%20Views)

 ### About Me:
-I'm an intermediate software developer who has been coding for around four years, which I think means I can call myself a proficient programmer.
+I'm an intermediate software developer who has been coding for around four or five years, which I think means I can call myself a proficient programmer.
 I tend to gravitate towards C and C++, and occasionally Python, for my personal projects, but I also use Java pretty often for [robotics](https://github.com/RAR1741).

 ---